Imade and bestie Jam Jam stir reactions as they call Davido 'OBO baddest'

 Ifeanyi scatters Davido's mansion

-Davido's son Ifeanyi has no idea how much the things in his father's house costs and just being a toddler, he plays with everything.
+Davido's son Ifeanyi has no idea how much the things in his father's house cost and just being a toddler, he plays with everything.

-In a series of clips shared by Isreal DMW, Ifeanyi was seen playing around Davido's tastefully furnished living room as he watched cartoon on the huge Bang and Olufsen TV.
+In a series of clips shared by Isreal DMW, Ifeanyi was seen playing around Davido's tastefully furnished living room as he watched cartoons on the huge Bang and Olufsen TV.

 He no get respect: Mixed reactions trail video of Davido putting his hand around Bukola Saraki's neck